seananderson/csasdown/README.md

 Slides from a recent workshop on csasdown [[PDF](https://www.dropbox.com/s/7m23mh3yfhk5ah8/csasdown-slides.pdf?dl=1)].

+*Make sure to check the Wiki for hints and FAQs.*

 ## Initial setup

 To compile PDF documents using R, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc.